Skip to content

 boothold && reboot

-The boothold binary writes the HOLD magic to DRAM via pwrite() + O_SYNC (bypasses the CPU write-back cache).
+The boothold binary writes the HOLD magic word to a fixed location in DRAM and exits.
 The flag is one-shot: the bootloader clears it before entering download mode, so the next reboot boots Linux normally.

 How it works